 He was part of the core team that released the first-ever U.S. Surgeon General’s report on addiction and was singled out by Forbes as a top social media entrepreneur in the recovery movement.
 Ryan connects a vast network of people who are passionate about ending the drug epidemic in America.
 His writing on recovery and addiction related issues regularly go viral in online journals such as HuffPost and The Hill and his interviews have appeared on NPR and HLN, and in Forbes, Slate, the Wall Street Journal, and others.

 Ryan Hampton also serves as an outreach lead and recovery activist for Facing Addiction, America’s leading non-profit dedicated to ending the addiction crisis in the United States.
 In 2016, Ryan created the web series Facing Addiction Across America, documenting his 30 day, 28 state, 8,000 mile cross-country trip visiting areas hit hardest by the addiction crisis.
-His first book, American Fix: Inside the Opioid Addiction Crisis and How to End It published by St. Martin’s Press, is set to release nationwide in August 2018.Download Bio
+His first book, American Fix: Inside the Opioid Addiction Crisis and How to End It published by St. Martin’s Press, was released nationwide in August 2018.Download Bio

 American FixInside the Opioid Addiction Crisis - and How to End It

 Nearly every American knows someone who has been affected by the opioid epidemic, or has been affected themselves.
 Addiction is a trans-partisan issue that impacts individuals from every walk of life, fueled by a powerful pharmaceutical industry with a direct financial interest in encouraging the abuse of prescription painkillers.
 Millions of Americans, tired of watching their loved ones die while politicians ignore this issue, offering platitudes instead of plans, are asking themselves: Where is the solution?
 Where is the hope?
 Where's the outrage?